 The "How to Rent" handbook is a government approved guide to renting and letting.
 Designed with both landlords and tenants in mind, it provides a checklist for renting and explains the rights and responsibilities of both parties.
-From the 1 February 2016 landlords are obliged to provide an up to date copy of this guide to tenants that are on new and renewed tenancies.
+From the 1 February 2016 landlords are obliged to provide an up to date copy of this guide to new tenants and those on renewed tenancies.

 Houses in multiple occupation

 To protect occupants safety and comfort specific legal requirements apply to houses in multiple occupation (HMO).

 From the 1 October 2018 legislation requires that all HMOs with five or more occupants, who share a bathroom, toilet or kitchen must be licenced with the local authority.
 This means that for the first time all single storey and two storey HMO's with five or more occupants are required to be licenced.

 From the 1 October 2015 all rented homes should be provided with a smoke detector on each storey where there is living accommodation.
 Also rented homes that have solid fuel burning appliances must have a carbon monoxide detector in the room where the appliance is situated.
 Further information is available from your *local housing team* and the Department for Communities and Local Government Q and A Guide.

 Find out more information about the fire safety guidelines for various different types of existing housing by downloading our Fire safety guidance document.